 How many times down 101 has this drive been equivocally

-urgent – slick.
-Tonight this is to – oh where are we going?
+Urgent – slick.
+Tonight this is to –where are we going?

 That’s right, Brookings.
 And we couldn’t get out of work

-thinking, am I not supposed to be here?
+Thinking, am I not supposed to be here?
 Is this not for me?
-But they
+Its kids

 then a turn signal indicates south to –